kevgo/observable-process/README.md

 })
 ```

-Without a custom `env` parameter, ObservableProcess uses the environment
+Without an `env` parameter, ObservableProcess uses the environment variables
-variables from the parent process.
+from the parent process.

 ## Reading output